 As you are working on research for art-related courses, please let me know if I can help in any way!
-Please feel free to email me and we can discuss your questions over email, or you can book a time on my calendar for a virtual research session in Zoom, WebEx, or Google Hangouts.
+Please feel free to email me and we can discuss your questions over email, or you can book a time on my calendar for a research session in-person or over Zoom.

 I have added links here for online scholarly resources that that will assist you in your research: reference sources, scholarly books, scholarly articles, and images.
 ZSR has access to thousands of ebooks and millions of online articles through our regular resources in the library catalog and databases such as Art Full Text and JSTOR.
 We also have access to thousands of streaming films and online images if you need multimedia resources.
 Get tips on finding and using these resources from the tabs above.
 Additionally, in the Finding Images & Websites tab, you will find links to many museum collections and online exhibitions.